reezy24/ZacharyReyes_T2A2/README.md

 - As a modeller, I want to work for a team, so I can get paid to produce game assets
 - As a game designer, I want to build a team, so I can oversee development of my game idea
 - As a writer, I want to hire a programmer and artist, so I can bring my story to life
 - As an artist, I want to list my services and work examples, so other game people can hire me
-- I am either looking for people to hire or looking to work

 # [R13] Wireframes